 The first four questions on the E-1/E-2 Classification Supplement identify the petitioner (i.e. employer), beneficiary, requested visa classification, and the treaty country.
-The fifth question asks whether you would like USCIS to determine whether any proposed changes in the employee’s work conditions are “substantive” and therefore require an amended petition; though most employers would be better served by consulting with an immigration attorney than presenting such a question to USCIS.
+The fifth question asks whether the petitioner would like USCIS to determine whether any proposed changes in the employee's work conditions are "substantive" and therefore require an amended petition; though most employers would be better served by consulting with an immigration attorney than presenting such a question to USCIS.

 The remaining sections seek to establish the eligibility for the requested visa classification.
 Substantial documentation will have to be submitted with the petition to support all the information provided in this supplement.

 Section one of this supplement must be completed if the beneficiary is coming to the United States as an employee from the treaty country.
 The employer must provide basic information about the business in addition to identifying its principal product, merchandise, or service.
 It must also provide the beneficiary's title, job duties, and years employed.

 The employer should take care in describing the beneficiary's experience with the company.
 The regulations state that employees can come to the United States in the E-1 or E-2 visa classification only if employed as a manager, supervisor, or executive, or if they have special qualifications that make their services essential to the company's operation.